potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 ## Funky Arithmetics

-How do mainstream languages return realize this pattern of returning either X, or Y without the support for proper sum types?
+How do mainstream languages realize this pattern of returning either X, or Y without the support for proper sum types?
 By doing some funky arithmetics with product types, of course.
 In other words:

 <div style="text-align: center; border: 1px solid black; margin: 1em; padding: 1em; font-style: italic;">How do you add numbers, when all you know is multiplication?</div>